 It's important to note that the research is still in its early stages, according to Xie.
 "To demonstrate the medicinal applications of these compounds and extracts, it has a long way to go," he told Eat This, Not That!

-Computer simulations found that chemical compounds in dark chocolate and cacao powder were able to bind to different portions of Mpro, and lab experiments further showed that the compounds could reduce Mpro's activity by about half.
+Computer simulations in the study showed that the plant-based chemical compounds in dark chocolate and cacao powder were able to bind to different portions of Mpro.
+Lab experiments further showed that the compounds could reduce Mpro's activity by about half.
 In other words, dark chocolate may have the ability to lessen the severity of COVID-19's spread in the body—but it likely wouldn't be able to stop it completely on its own.

 Bottom line: Eating a few squares of dark chocolate weekly isn't a bad idea—especially if it doesn't include any added sugars.